1. Program Overview

 - Scholars will be able to access the New Colombo Plan Internship and Mentorship Network to identify Internship and Mentorship opportunities made available by registered organisations, though Internships and Mentorships do not have to be arranged through the Network.

-- Internships may be undertaken on a full-time basis (22 hours per week, for a maximum of six months) prior or subsequent to study at a Host Institution, and/or on a part-time basis concurrent with study at a Host Institution.
+- Internships may be undertaken on a full-time basis (between 22 and 38 hours per week, for a maximum of six months) prior or subsequent to study at a Host Institution, and/or on a part-time basis concurrent with study at a Host Institution.

-- If a full-time Internship is undertaken non-concurrently with study, the stipend (see Section 2) will be paid for the duration.
+- If a full-time Internship is not undertaken concurrently with study, the stipend (see Section 2) will be paid for the duration.

 - Scholars are encouraged to seek academic credit for their Internship, but this is not mandatory.